pulseflow/petal/packages/eslint-config/README.md

 });
 ```

-this support may be removed when `eslint-plugin-vue` drops support for vue 2. i recommend updating to vue 3.
+this support may be removed when `eslint-plugin-vue` drops support for vue 2 and it is recommended to update to vue 3 if possible.

 ### optional configs